 Financial aid awards are based upon the college’s analysis of a student’s financial need.
-The family contribution—that is, the amount the student’s family can contribute toward educational expenses—is determined using institutional and federal need analyses based on information the student submits on the College Scholarship Service (CSS) PROFILE and the Free Application for Federal Student Aid (FAFSA), as well as signed copies of student and parent IRS income tax returns, including all schedules, W-2 statements, and 1099 forms.
+The family contribution—that is, the amount the student’s family can contribute toward educational expenses—is determined using institutional and federal need analyses based on information the student submits on the CSS Profile and the Free Application for Federal Student Aid (FAFSA), as well as signed copies of student and parent IRS income tax returns, including all schedules, W-2 statements, and 1099 forms.
 Eligibility for financial aid is determined by subtracting the student’s expected family contribution from the total cost of attendance at Reed.
 The formula used to calculate the expected family contribution is based on a nationally standardized formula to allow for similar family contributions in similar circumstances, while also accounting for some factors that might be unique to a particular family.
 Because the formula is standardized, modifications might be necessary to fairly assess the expected family contribution in some individual circumstances.
 Families with unique, documented circumstances that affect the ability to contribute toward educational expenses may request a reevaluation of financial aid eligibility.
-Requests for reevaluation must be in writing and must include a detailed description of the family’s unique circumstances.
+Requests for reevaluation must be in writing and must include a detailed description, along with supporting documentation, of the family’s unique circumstances.

 Components of the cost of attendance include tuition, student body fee, room and board, books, incidental expenses, and a travel allowance.
-In 2018–19, the room and board component of the financial aid budget will consist of one of the following amounts: $14,210 for a regular residence hall on board; $16,360 for a one-bedroom Birchwood/RCA on board; $15,070 for a two-bedroom Birchwood/RCA on board; $11,340 for off-campus; or $1,800 for living at home.
-The calculation varies for students who live in campus housing but choose a board plan other than B, do not contract with the college for board, or study off campus on approved exchange programs.
-If a change occurs in the student’s housing status during the academic year, the financial aid package will be adjusted accordingly.
+In 2022–23, the room and board component of the financial aid budget will consist of one of the following amounts: $15,950 for a regular residence hall on board; $18,350 for a one-bedroom Birchwood/RCA on board; $16,910 for a two-bedroom Birchwood/RCA on board; $12,150 for off-campus; or $2,930 for living at home with parents or other relatives.
+The calculation varies for students who live in campus housing but do not contract with the college for board, or who study off campus on approved exchange programs.
+If a change occurs in the student’s housing and/or board plan status during the academic year, the financial aid package will be adjusted accordingly.